nf-core/tools/README.md

 └─────────────┴─────────────────┴──────────────────────────────────────────┴───────────────────────────────────────────────────────────────────────────────┴────────────┘
 ```

-### Install a module into a pipeline
+### Install or update modules in a pipeline

 You can install modules from [nf-core/modules](https://github.com/nf-core/modules) in your pipeline using `nf-core modules install`.
-A module installed this way will be installed to the `./modules/nf-core/software` directory.
+A module installed this way will be installed to the `./modules/nf-core/modules` directory.

 ```console
 $ nf-core modules install